jackwasey/icd/README.md

     10910

 A better metric of testing and code quality is code coverage, for which [codecov](https://codecov.io/github/jackwasey/icd) and [coveralls](https://coveralls.io/github/jackwasey/icd) are used.
 The automated [wercker](https://app.wercker.com/#applications/5609d41e71f137d02f0a1069) builds report test coverage results to [codecov](https://codecov.io/github/jackwasey/icd), whereas the [travis](https://travis-ci.org/jackwasey/icd) builds report coverage to [coveralls](https://coveralls.io/github/jackwasey/icd).
 The parsing code is a significant chunk of code, and may or may not be included in the automated builds depending on whether the source data is available.
 With the data available, test coverage is &gt;95%.

+### Contributing and Building

+Contributions of any kind to `icd` are very welcome.

+To build R, `Rcpp` must be compiled from source.
+This happens automatically on Linux, but on Mac and Windows, the following is required: `install.packages("Rcpp", type="source")` to avoid build errors.